Climate change and sustainability

 The study is based on the first national Climate Change Risk Assessment (CCRA), (link opens in new window) published in January 2012, and applies its methodologies and findings to a local level.

 Renewable energy generation is one area where a significant contribution can be made to reduce greenhouse gas emissions.
-A Renewable Capacity Study (PDF 8.9MB) concerning a range of different technologies and scenarios has been produced to help the Council better understand what is feasible in the Central Bedfordshire area.
+A Renewable Capacity Study (PDF 8.9MB) concerning a range of different technologies and scenarios has been produced to help us better understand what is feasible in the Central Bedfordshire area.

 To help steer the most appropriate renewable technology to the most suitable area, as well as to inform planning decisions, a series of renewable energy planning technical guidance notes have also been produced.

-What is the Council doing to cut its carbon footprint?
+What are we doing to cut our carbon footprint?

-The Council monitors energy use on an on-going basis and also compiles an annual Green House Gas report which show the Council’s carbon footprint.
+We monitor energy use on an on-going basis and also compiles an annual Green House Gas report which show our carbon footprint.
 Considerable progress has already been achieved, although more work still needs to be done.